atc-net/atc-snippets/atc-github-setup/README.md

 # General GitHub repository setup on `atc-net`

-NOTE: This repository in only usefull for ATC members - but all a allowed to copy and/or get inspired.
+`NOTE: This repository in only useful for ATC members - but everyone is allowed to copy and/or get inspired.`

-This is a guide / how to setup a repository in atc-net on GitHub.
+This is a guide on how to setup a repository in atc-net on GitHub.

-The guide is a example on how to setup a repository based on a project name called "Hallo World Project".
-And by using the template, you can find the "Hallo World Project" and replace for correct naming and format.
+The guide contains an example based on a project name called "Hallo World Project".
+By using the template, the string "Hallo World Project" can be found and replaced with correct naming and format for a new project.

 The place-holders will look like this:

 ```